palladin/Eff/README.md

 # Eff
-Eff is a library for programming with Algebraic Effects in F# inspired by the [Eff] programming language and the implementation of Algebraic Effects in [OCaml] and [Haskell].
-The main idea is to repurpose F#'s computation expressions exception handling mechanism for effect handling.
+Eff is a library for programming with Algebraic Effects in F# inspired by the [Eff] programming language and the implementation of Algebraic Effects in [OCaml]-[Haskell] and especially from the paper [Eff Directly in OCaml].

 ``` fsharp
 // example